StephanMoeller/zigmkay/README.md

 # TODO

 Scanning
-- Make a scanner that will write events to a queue
-- Make the scanner testable
-- Test the scanner
+- Debounce-support
+- Sort array by either row or cols depending on the direction of the current and keep track of the key position indexes

 Processor
 - Support for mods applied to key presses